 Clients aren’t buying your services because they like them.
 They are buying your services to solve a business problem or seize an opportunity.
 For example they may need help complying with a regulatory requirement or solving a critical strategic challenge.

 Our research into professional services buyers describes what criteria companies use to select one service provider over another.
-One of the most common selection criterion is expertise, and it is the factor that most often tips the scale in favor of the contract-winning firm.
+One of the most common selection criteria is expertise, and it is the factor that most often tips the scale in favor of the contract-winning firm.

 But what about the argument that professional services are “a relationship business”?
 Well, that assumption is partially true.
 Good business relationships are certainly helpful.
 As we outlined in our research report, Inside the Buyer’s Brain, both buyers and sellers of professional services understand the importance of an existing relationship, but sellers consistently underestimate the role their reputation plays in the final selection.